dubeyshrutii/Hotel-Sales-Dashboard---Power-BI/README.md

 ### 📌 Project Objective
 Hotels often struggle to understand how well their rooms are performing, which months bring in the most revenue, and what types of customers are booking most.
 This lack of insight leads to missed opportunities in increasing revenue, optimizing pricing, and improving customer experience.

-This Power BI dashboard solves that problem by giving hotel owners, managers, and analysts a clear and visual view of:
+This **Power BI dashboard** solves that problem by giving hotel owners, managers, and analysts a clear and visual view of:

-What’s working and what’s not
+✅ What’s working and what’s not

-When bookings are highest or lowest
+📆 When bookings are highest or lowest

-Which room types are most profitable
+🏨 Which room types are most profitable

-Who their customers really are
+🧍 Who their customers really are

-💡 In simple terms: This dashboard helps hotels make smarter business decisions using real data, not just guesses.
+***💡 In simple terms: This dashboard helps hotels make smarter business decisions using real data, not just guesses.***

 ### 🎯 Goals of This Dashboard